ChristianVillalba/CS50-django/README.md

 +eg: hello application\
 -{% %} Django template language, adds logic.\
 The content displayed will depend on the logic (eg: conditions).\
-Django takes the html files, manipulate them and returns only the final result.\
+Django takes the html template and manipulate it based on the input we get.\
+then, it returns to the user only the final result at the end of the rendering process.\
 Logic and possible content won't be displayed using devTools\
 +eg: newyear application

+Static Files:\
+Files that aren't going to change (eg: CSS).